gbark/achtung/README.md

 * [x] Client some times predictively render a position after round is over
 * [x] Client some times doesnt render the last real position
 * [ ] Client prediction is not very accurate.
 Off by ~0.5 points compared to server for a player moving straight.
+* [ ] Intermittent - Game is not started when enough players have joined
+* [ ] Opponents are not moving smoothly enough